 Damage from the earthquake and tsunami is estimated at $250 billion, making it the world's costliest natural disaster.

-The quake and tsunami obliterated towns, which are now wastelands of mud and debris, leaving more than 350,000 people homeless.
+The 9.0-magnitude quake and ensuing 10-meter (32-ft) tsunami obliterated towns, which are now wastelands of mud and debris, leaving more than 350,000 people homeless.

-(Additional reporting by Paul Eckert in Tokyo, Jon Herskovitz and Chisa Fujioka in Kamaishi, Sui-Lee Wee in Beijing; Jungyoun Park in Seoul, Alister Doyle in Oslo, Scott DiSavino in New York and Kate Kelland in London; Writing by Rob Birsel and Jason Szep; Editing by John Chalmers and Dean Yates)
+(Additional reporting by Paul Eckert in Tokyo, Jon Herskovitz and Chisa Fujioka in Kamaishi, Sui-Lee Wee in Beijing; Jungyoun Park in Seoul, Alister Doyle in Oslo, Scott DiSavino in New York and Kate Kelland in London; Writing by Andrew Cawthorne and Jason Szep; Editing by John Chalmers and Dean Yates)